rkarn/GNN-Attack/README.md

   - Adaptive Backdoor Triggering
   - Attribute Injection
   - Temporal Graph Poisoning

+  The plots showing confusion matrix, degradation on class accuracies, along with clean model implementation for both the datasets are available in the `plots` folder.

 #### Baseline Software Implementation for get started:
 - Several implementations available using DGL, Pytorch, and from scratch.